 This route is steepest at the beginning, so it gets easier as you go.
 Great for anybody who is increasing their fitness levels or short on time!

 Another walk in which smaller hills turn out to be immensely satisfying to walk up, and exceed expectations when it comes to their views, this walk offers surprisingly stunning views from the summit of High Rigg.

 Enjoy views of Blencathra, Skiddaw, Bassenthwaite Lake, and the western fells as well as Thirlmere reservoir.
 Towards the end of the walk, you will even come across a tea garden at Low Bridge End Farm, a fabulous reward, particularly on a cold day when hot drinks are very much appreciated.

 This walk takes just under two and a half hours, and begins from the United Utilities carpark just off the A591 at Legburthwaite.

 If you’re wanting to enjoy a big day of hiking with a cosy pub at the end of it, this is a great walk to try!
 In the winter months, daylight hours are shorter, and so this is a shorter route to the classic round of Birkhouse Moor and Catstycam that does not include Striding and Swirrel Edges.

-Beginning and ending in Glenridding, this wonderful walk will take around four hours minimum, and is more technically challenging than the others on this list, however, it is ever so rewarding and enjoying a pint in the Traveller’s Rest on your return will feel very well earned indeed!
+Beginning and ending in Glenridding, this wonderful walk will take around four hours at least.
+It is also more technically challenging than the others on this list, however, it is ever so rewarding and enjoying a pint in the Traveller’s Rest on your return will feel very well earned indeed!

 We hope this has given you some inspiration for some beautiful wintery walks in the Lake District to try this winter!
 If you still need more, check out some of our older guides such as this one here.